Matthew-Lin-02/mobile-medikit-production/README.md

 ## Repository Structure

-/docs: Contains all relevent documentation.
+/docs: Contains all relevant documentation.

 /assets: Contains all fonts and images used in the application.

 /lib: Main source folder for the application's logic and UI components.
 - pages/: Contains the implementation of different pages.
 New pages extend from AbstractConsultationPage, which provides a consistent header, status tray, and step indicator.
-- components/: Reusable UI components that are used across multiple pages, such as buttons, text fields, and cards.
+- components/: Reusable UI components used across multiple pages, such as buttons, text fields, and cards.
 - main.dart: Entry point for the Flutter application.
 - font.dart: Defines the fonts used.
 - color.dart: Defines the colour palette.